 Our founders grew CornerCap rooted in a powerful concept: we take time to hear clients’ stories before creating their financial plans.
 Many firms jump straight to the numbers, but we believe your story is more than your net worth.
 We call this approach Life AppreciatesTM.

 Life AppreciatesTM is a concept that simplifies wealth management.
 In our experience, simplicity is the best way to innovate.
-And as we celebrate the opportunity to move forward from the pandemic, we’d like to share six tips that can help your life and wealth appreciate together.
+And as we celebrate the opportunity to move forward from the pandemic, we’d like to share six tips that we have found can help support the goal of having your life and wealth appreciate together.

 1. Talk, listen, and rediscover